+It is the mission of the Port to manage our public assets and make strategic investments to be a catalyst for regional economic growth and prosperity.
 Port commissioners are publicly elected by voters residing within the port district, each serving a six-year term that is staggered, resulting in the election of one commissioner every two years.
 Dayto-day operations of the Port are managed and facilitated by the executive director, who serves at the pleasure of the Board of Commissioners.

-As of November 2020, the Port commissioners include Roy Keck, District 1; Robert Larson, District 2; and Jane Hagarty, District 3.
+As of November 2021, the Port commissioners include Roy Keck, District 1; Vacant, District 2; and Jane Hagarty, District 3.
 The Port's executive director is Diahann Howard.

-Roy D. Keck
+Roy D. Keck COMMISSION SECRETARY

-District
+District 1

-Robert Larson COMMISSION VICE PRESIDENT
+Vacant COMMISSION VICE PRESIDENT